 Fortunately, I was able to find a much simpler way to rate players.
 While this method was easier to compute, I found it to be highly effective and accurate when it came to determining player’s playing time and predicting who would receive end … Read the rest

 The ball can be served either over or underhand, but it has to be served from behind the end line until it is touched.
 The ball has to be easily seen by the opponents when served, and it has to be returned with a bump (no setting or attacking allowed).
 The ball is allowed to touch the net, provided it falls on the opposite side of the court.
 The first serve of the game is given to the loser of the last game, or a volley is used to determine who will serve.

 A point is scored every time the ball touches the floor (rally scoring), and the game is played until one team reaches 25 points (with a 2 point lead).
-The defense is awarded a point every time the ball touches the ground on the offensive side, the ball is sent out of bounds by the offensive team, or the ball is served into the net.
-The offense wins a point every time the ball hits the ground on the defensive side or the ball is sent out of play by the defensive team.
+The defense is awarded a point every time the ball touches the ground on the offensive side, the ball is sent out of bounds by … Read the rest

 - (sets by reps)

 - Depth jumps (3 x 15)

 - Rim Jumps (4 x 10)